Sustainable living

 Thousands of old bikes end up in landfill each year, despite huge growth in the second hand bike market.
 Photo: Chris Southwood / City of Sydney

 “We know that in the Sydney metropolitan area, right now, there are more than 10,000 bikes sitting in basements that people do not need any more, which could be given a new life immediately.
-If you take that out to the next 12 months, there are more than 150,000.
+If you take that out to the next 12 months, there are more than 150,000," Verbist said.

 “If no one takes action, many, even most, of these will end up in landfill.”

 Rehoming bikes is nothing new, but most operations rely on volunteer labour or donations.
-Verbist wants to show that diverting old bikes from landfill can be financially self-sufficient and economically sustainable.
+Revolve ReCYCLING is showing that diverting old bikes from landfill is not only environmentally beneficial, but also economically sustainable.

 The key lies in unlocking the value of the materials used in the bikes, not just refurbishing the bikes for resale.

-“Even if a bike can’t be re-homed immediately, there is value in the steel, the aluminium, the rubber – nearly all of the bike can be recycled,” says Verbist.
+“Even if a bike can’t be re-homed immediately, there is value in the steel, the aluminium, the rubber – nearly all of the bike can be recycled,” Verbist said.

 Just about every part of a bike can be recycled - steel, rubber, aluminum, plastic.
 Photo: Chris Southwood / City of Sydney